 Messi missed much of 2013 through injury, but has made the shortlist for the Ballon d'Or along with Real Madrid’s Cristiano Ronaldo and Bayern Munich’s Franck Ribery.

-The four-time winner is not favourite this year with Ronaldo in pole position to claim the Fifa and France Football award.
+The four-time winner is not the favorite this year with Ronaldo in pole position to claim the FIFA and France Football award.

 But Alves insists that, regardless of who picks up the trophy for the year’s outstanding player, Messi remains the game's greatest individual talent.

 “The Ballon d’Or thing is a little tiresome because it has been moved to a different playing field,” said the defender.